square/mobile-payments-sdk-react-native/README.md

 # React Native plug-in for Mobile Payments SDK
+# This is an updated version of the mobile payment SDK, the initial one has a bug and i already fixed that
 [![npm version](https://badge.fury.io/js/mobile-payments-sdk-react-native.svg)](https://badge.fury.io/js/mobile-payments-sdk-react-native)

 Mobile Payments SDK for React Native supports the following SDK versions: